-The existing 3" water service, which extends into the building, shall be replaced with a 4" distribution system.
+The existing three inch water service, which extends into the building, will be replaced with a four inch distribution system.
 Backflow preventers and vacuum breakers will be provided to prevent back siphonage and contamination of the potable water system.
-The water piping shall be sized per the requirements of the American Society of Plumbing Engineers and the International Plumbing Code.
+The water piping will be sized per the requirements of the American Society of Plumbing Engineers and the National Standard Plumbing Code-2009.